Metric 1. Disqualification rate

 There is a lot of research about the number of touchpoints, the number of days, and how long overall it takes for the prospect to convert, and recently the SaaS companies tend to have even longer sales cycles than ever.

-Monitoring your Time to Contract regularly will greatly help you with your budgeting and resources alignment.
+Monitoring your Time to Contract regularly will greatly help you with your budgeting and resource alignment.